utep-cs-systems-courses/project2-buzblink-dianasramz/README.md

 ## What Should Be In Your Repo

 Your project will be graded on the following items:
-* Source code for your toy (only .c and .h files).
+* Source code for your toy (only .c, .s and .h files).
 * A README containing a description of your toy, how to compile it, how to run it, and how to use it.
 * A Makefile with appropriate rules to build and clean your toy.